LuisaCarmona/LuisaCarmona/README.md

 I am a Frontend Developer from Colombia 🇨🇴

+About me:

+🖥 I am a developer looking to help the world through software.

+Tools I work with:
+- vue js
+- react
+- JavaScript
+- HTML5
+- CSS3
+- Python
+- SQL

 What I do?

-🖥 I am a developer looking to help the world through software.

-Tools I work with

-vue js
-react
-JavaScript
-HTML5
-CSS3
-Python

 - 🔭 I'm currently working on the creation of the Keyline Colombia website
 - 🌱 I'm currently learning about Data Analyst
 - 👯 I'm looking to collaborate in development teams